stable-packages/store/README.md

 Since the versions are not compatible, both versions of your library are loaded thus two instances of the `registry` variable exist and contain different values.

-Solution to this problem is to use some form of global storage such as `process.env` in NodeJS, and `localStorage` or global variable in browser.
+Solution to this problem is to use some form of global storage such as `global` in NodeJS, or global variable in browser.

 The problem is that these mechanisms are shared by everything else in the application, completely exposed to everyone,